 Tyler Parry, a professor at University of Nevada, Las Vegas, emphasizes how important it is for young people to wrestle with the contradictions of the Reconstruction period: “We simultaneously come to know the possibilities of a better society and the lengths that the opponents of such progress will go to violently subvert it.”
 Adds Hilary Green, an associate professor at the University of Alabama: “Reconstruction is essential for not only understanding the creation of the modern United States but how the unreconciled legacies from emancipation and Confederate defeat shapes the present.”

 “If students don’t understand Reconstruction, they don’t understand U.S. history, politics, or form of government, nor do they understand the history of racism and racial oppression in the country.
 I signed this open letter because no period in U.S. history is more important for the nation’s story nor more relevant to the students’ experiences today,” said Gregory P. Downs, professor at the University of California at Davis.

-Throughout the United States, teachers are searching for ways to help their students sort through the terrifying events in Washington, D.C.
+Throughout the United States, teachers are searching for ways to help their students sort through the January 6 events in Washington, D.C.
 Those students who have studied the lessons of Reconstruction have a head start on making sense of the historical moment we find ourselves in.

-The Zinn Education Project — coordinated by education nonprofits Rethinking Schools and Teaching for Change — launched a campaign in 2017 to Teach Reconstruction with free lessons, workshops, book and film recommendations, and a state-by-state national report (to be released in June 2021) on the teaching of Reconstruction.
-The campaign is one of the resources offered to the 125,000 teachers who have signed up to access people’s history lessons at the Zinn Education Project.
+The Zinn Education Project — coordinated by education nonprofits Rethinking Schools and Teaching for Change — launched a campaign in 2017 to Teach Reconstruction with free lessons, workshops, book and film recommendations, and a state-by-state national report on the teaching of Reconstruction.
+The campaign is one of the resources offered to the 140,000 teachers who have signed up to access people’s history lessons at the Zinn Education Project.